Asghar Farhadi: 2003–2009: Rise to prominence

-A Separation (2011)
+2011–2016: Breakthrough and acclaim

 His film A Separation premiered on 9 February 2011 at the 29th Fajr International Film Festival in Tehran and received critical acclaim from the Iran Society of Film Critics.
-It earned Farhadi four awards including Best Director (for the third time after Fireworks Wednesday and About Elly).
+It earned Farhadi four awards, including Best Director (for the third time after Fireworks Wednesday and About Elly).
 On 15 February 2011, it also played in competition at the 61st Berlin International Film Festival, which received a Golden Bear for best film, becoming the first Iranian film to win that award.
-In June 2011, A Separation won the Sydney Film Prize in competition with Cannes Festival's winner The Tree of Life, directed by Terrence Malick.
+In June 2011, A Separation won the Sydney Film Prize in competition with The Tree of Life, directed by Terrence Malick.
 It also won the Best Film award at the 2011 Asia Pacific Screen Awards.
+Roger Ebert praised the Farhadi's on his nuanced depiction of Iranian culture writing, "[He] provides a useful portrait of Iran today.
+Some inflamed American political rhetoric has portrayed it as a rogue nation eager to start nuclear war...this film portrays a more nuanced nation, and its decent characters are trying to do the right thing.
+To untangle right and wrong in this fascinating story is a moral challenge."
+Bob Mondello of NPR also praised Farhadi writing, "Consider[ing] how heavily censored filmmakers are in Iran, director Asghar Farhadi's accomplishment starts to seem downright astonishing".
+Mondello described the film as "a beautifully crafted [and] fascinating film".

 On 19 December 2011, Farhadi was announced as being a jury member for the 62nd Berlin International Film Festival, which was held in February 2012.
 On 15 January 2012, A Separation won the Golden Globe for the Best Foreign Language Film.
 The film was also the official Iranian submission for the Best Foreign Language Film at the 2012 Academy Awards where, in addition to being nominated in this category, it was also nominated in the Best Original Screenplay category.
 On 26 February 2012, A Separation became the first Iranian movie to win the Academy Award for Best International Feature Film, at the 84th Academy Awards.
-This marked Farhadi as the first Iranian to have won an Academy Award in any of the competitive categories.
+This marked Farhadi as the first Iranian to have won an Academy Award in any competitive category.
+Farhadi also received praised for his film from Steven Spielberg, David Fincher, Meryl Streep and Woody Allen.
 He was invited to join the Academy of Motion Picture Arts and Sciences in June 2012, along with 175 other members.
 A Separation also won the César Award for Best Foreign Film and the Independent Spirit Award for Best International Film in 2012.